Royal Life Saving Society UK: Lifesaving in the United Kingdom and Ireland

+Lifesaving in the Commonwealth countries

+RLSS is a family of lifesaving organisations, active in 27 Commonwealth countries with a common heritage of drowning prevention activities including delivery of water safety education, water rescue and resuscitation training.

 Courses and qualifications

 Professional certification

 The RLSS offers community courses as well as vocational qualifications for pool and beach lifeguards.
 These vocational awards are recognised throughout the UK and Ireland and are awarded under the auspices of the Institute of Qualified Lifeguards.
 These awards include the National Pool and National Beach Lifeguard Qualifications (NPLQ and NBLQ respectively) as well as the new National Pool Management Course (NPMQ).

 Children's Life Saving

 RLSS UK offers various courses for young people including the Rookie Lifeguard Programme which is part of the governments National Plan for Teaching of Swimming developed to teach children aged 8 to 12 years old the basics in life saving.
 Other programmes include Young Leaders (12+), Assistant Instructor (14+) and Rookie Instructor (16+) as well as Assistant Beach Lifeguard and Senior Lifesaving Awards.
 Young people also have the opportunity to use their lifesaving skills in a competitive environment through the Sport Section of the Society.